amolsood/notes/AWS/VPC/Highlights.md

 - NACLs have separate inbound and outbound rules and each rule either allow or deny the traffic
 - Network ACLs are stateless as responses to allowed inbound traffic are subject to outbound rules and vice-versa
 - Ephemeral Ports shall be opened to cover different types of clients that might initiate traffic to public facing instances.
 (1024-65535).
 This to allow clients to communicate and temporarily allow a session, which receives request on port 80 but respond via random port
+- No ip addresses and ports are left open by default to a security group
+- NACLs are located at the subnet level

 ## VPC Endpoints